sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1450 - intersection.md

 ### Example 3: Multiple cells in row

 The following example shows using a horizontal anchor to extract multiple cells from a row.
+This is an alternative when it's not possible to use the [Row](doc:row) method.

 **Config**